Purpose: To signal the critical situation for power security and the implication of the lowest “choke point” level of input from the sun and wind.

 (3) That situation is rare at present but it will be a constant danger when Liddell closes in 2023 taking almost 2GW of supply out of the system.

 (4) We are told that wind and solar power can replace coal-fired power stations as they go out of service.
-Due to the choke point problem that will not work until massive amounts of power can be stored.
-Batteries and pumped hydro are not feasible solutions in the foreseeable future
+Due to the choke point problem that will not work because RE can displace coal but cannot replace it, as explained in note 21.07.

 Key features of the situation.
 (Briefing Paper follows)